 • The recipe for Avocado Crema will make more than enough for these tacos.
 I love having extras for egg wraps, omelets, salad dressing and sandwich spread.
 If you prefer not having leftover sauce, consider cutting ingredients in half for the tacos.

 • For the “drizzle look” of the Avocado Crema on tacos, cut off the very end of one corner of a plastic baggie (a very small cut).
-Load the baggie with a couple of spoonfuls of Crema and then squirt Crema out of the cut as you move back and forth across the tacos.
+Load the baggie with a couple of spoonfuls of Crema and then squirt it out of the cut as you move back and forth across the tacos.

 • If your salmon fillets are extra thick, you may want to cook them for 1-2 more minutes.